 It doesn’t matter who we are, or who we go on to meet, everyone has something special to give.
-On our parts, we must be open enough to receive it.
+On our part, we must be open enough to receive it.

-Every encounter we experience, gives us the opportunity to look at our greater self-awareness, by showing us what we can accept about ourselves.
-Our behaviour will always highlight information to the other person; which is why first impressions count.
+Every encounter we experience gives us the opportunity to become more self-aware, by showing us what we can accept about ourselves.
+Our behaviour will always give information to the other person; which is why first impressions count.

-The key to our greater self-awareness, lies in what we can learn or know about ourselves and how we judge or accept ourselves.
-For example, if someone says something about you and you know they’re speaking the truth but it hits a nerve, the truth can sometimes hurt.
+The key to our greater self-awareness lies in what we can learn or know about ourselves and how we judge or accept ourselves.
+For example, if someone says something about you and you know they’re speaking the truth but it hits a nerve, the truth can hurt.

 It may also depend on who we’re talking to.
 We tend to judge others when we feel emotionally threatened in some way.
 If we are in the company of someone who is more outgoing than we are we may resent them being that way.

-We must explore all assumptions and beliefs.
-Sadly, however you look at it our judgments of others, acts as a mirror so that we get to see how we present ourselves.
+We must learn to explore all assumptions and beliefs.
+However, we look at it our judgment of others acts as a mirror so that we get to see how we present ourselves.